Chris Perez (gridiron football)

-Christopher Perez (born June 21, 1969) is a former American football offensive tackle who played six seasons in the Canadian Football League (CFL) with the Memphis Mad Dogs, Toronto Argonauts, Winnipeg Blue Bombers and BC Lions.
-He was drafted by the Miami Dolphins in the fifth round of the 1992 NFL Draft.
-He played college football at the University of Kansas and attended William Fremd High School in Palatine, Illinois.
+Christopher Perez (born June 21, 1969) is an American former professional football offensive tackle who played six seasons in the Canadian Football League (CFL) with the Memphis Mad Dogs, Toronto Argonauts, Winnipeg Blue Bombers and BC Lions.
+He was selected by the Miami Dolphins in the fifth round of the 1992 NFL draft.
+He played college football at the University of Kansas.
 Perez was also a member of the New England Patriots, Phoenix Cardinals, Green Bay Packers, Barcelona Dragons and Chicago Enforcers.

-College career
+Early life

-Perez played for the Kansas Jayhawks from 1988 to 1991.
+Perez attended William Fremd High School in Palatine, Illinois.
+He played college football for the Kansas Jayhawks from 1988 to 1991.

 Professional career

-Perez was selected by the Miami Dolphins of the National Football League (NFL) with the 124th pick in the 1992 NFL Draft.
+Perez was selected by the Miami Dolphins of the National Football League (NFL) in the fifth round with the 124th pick in the 1992 NFL draft.
 He was signed by the Dolphins on July 18, 1992.
 He was released by the Dolphins on August 26, 1992.
 Perez was signed by the NFL's New England Patriots on March 5, 1993.
 He was released by the Patriots on August 30 and signed to the team's practice squad on August 31, 1993.
 He was released by the Patriots on October 27, 1993.
 On November 17, 1993, Perez was signed to the practice squad of the Phoenix Cardinals of the NFL.
 He spent the 1994 off-season with the NFL's Green Bay Packers.
 He was released by the Packers on July 21, 1994.
 Perez was selected by the Barcelona Dragons of the World League of American Football (WLAF) with the 22nd pick in the 1995 WLAF Draft and played for the team during the 1995 season.